cdapio/cdap/docs/developer-guide/source/programming.rst

 Using the Reactor Maven Archetype
 ---------------------------------

-To help you, Continuuity has created a Maven archetype to generate a skeleton for your Java project.
+To help you get started, Continuuity has created a Maven archetype to generate a skeleton for your Java project.

 `Maven <http://maven.apache.org>`_ is a very popular Java build and dependencies management tool for creating and managing a Java application projects.